-- Site supervisors are able to attend Continuing Education trainings offered through the Department of Counselor Education's Professional Development Center at a reduced rate. - Site supervisors who are actively supervising a graduate student intern are able to attend the annual Counselor Supervision training offered by the Department of Counselor Education's Professional Development Center for free.
-Site supervisors who are not actively supervising a BSU student can attend for a reduced rate. - Site supervisors who are actively supervising a graduate student intern are eligible to receive a course voucher, valid for free tuition towards a BSU course.
+- Site supervisors who are actively supervising a graduate student intern are eligible to receive a course voucher, valid for free tuition towards a BSU course.
 Please refer to Appendix E for more information. - Site supervisors who are actively supervising a graduate student intern are also receive 15 Professional Development Points (PDP's) each semester they supervisor a BSU student intern.